 Groaning noises are the worst noises your power steering pump can make.
 They will get worse and worse as your power steering pump continues to fail.
 If the power steering system fails from lack of fluid it can damage the whole system including the steering rack and lines, and require complete replacement.

 As soon as you notice unusual noises coming from your vehicle, the steering is slow to respond or feels stiff, have your power steering pump inspected, and if needed replaced.
 Power steering is an essential part of your vehicle and is a safety issue, so it should be taken care of by a professional as soon as possible.
 YourMechanic makes getting repairs to your power steering pump easy by coming to your location to diagnose or fix issues.
 You can book a service online 24/7.
 YourMechanic’s qualified technicians are also available for any questions that may arise.

-This article originally appeared on YourMechanic.com as Symptoms of a Bad or Failing Power Steering Pump and was authored by Spencer Clayton.
+This article originally appeared on YourMechanic.com as Symptoms of a bad or failing power steering pump.